chadwhitacre/assertEquals/ANNOUNCEMENT.rst

 I've decided not to rename the project testrogen, however.
 Instead, I'm calling it assertEquals.
-I'm keeping the old pages around with a banner pointing to the new site, and if anyone is interested in an opinionated testing interface for Python, I encourage you to check it out:
+I'm keeping the old pages around with a banner pointing to the new site, and if anyone is interested in an epic testing interface for Python, I encourage you to check it out:

     https://github.com/whit537/assertEquals